We audited the lidofinance/dual-governance repository at commit 8296824.

 Acknowledged.
 Off-chain services that rely on the Vote event for monitoring should be prepared to handle multiple votes on the same proposal to ensure accurate tracking and representation of the voting activity.

-Consider switching the order of the parameters in the InvalidClaimableAmount
+Consider switching the order of the parameters in the InvalidClaimableAmount error.
+Alternatively, change the order of the expected and actual parameters within the error definition.

 Update: Resolved in pull request #159.